openharmony/docs/en/application-dev/reference/apis/js-apis-continuation-continuationExtraParams.md

 # ContinuationExtraParams

-The **ContinuationExtraParams** module provides the extra parameters required by the device manager in the continuation management entry.
+The **ContinuationExtraParams** module provides the extra parameters required by the device selection module in the continuation management entry.

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 8.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## ContinuationExtraParams